ScalaConsultants/Scorex/elm/README.md

     }
     ```
  - `genesis` which holds configuration for creating genesis block

-    `generate` is boolean value that indicates if genesis block should be created for given node, it should be set to `true` only for one node
+    `generate` - boolean value that indicates if genesis block should be created for given node, it should be set to `true` only for one node
     example:

-    `initial-funds` is amount of conis that will be added to wallet in genesis transaction
+    `initial-funds` - amount of conis that will be added to wallet in genesis transaction

-    `grains` is size of TXOs that will be added in genesis block, for example if `initial-funds` is set to 100 and `grains` is set to 10 there will be 10 txo in genesis block everyone will have 10 coins.
+    `grains` - size of TXOs that will be added in genesis block, for example if `initial-funds` is set to 100 and `grains` is set to 10 there will be 10 txo in genesis block everyone will have 10 coins.

+    example:
     ```
     genesis {
         generate = false